lyft/cartography/docs/developer-guide.md

 1. **Install**

     Follow steps 1 and 2 in [Installation](https://github.com/lyft/cartography/blob/master/README.md#installation).
-Ensure that Neo4j Community is running on your local machine.
+Ensure that you have JVM 11 installed and Neo4j Community Edition 3.5 is running on your local machine.
 2. **Clone the source code**

     Run `cd {path-where-you-want-your-source-code}`.
 Get the source code with `git clone git://github.com/lyft/cartography.git`